arman-shahhoseini/arman-shahhoseini/README.md

 - **Project 2:** [Project Name](link-to-project) - A brief description of what this project does.
 - **Project 3:** [Project Name](link-to-project) - A brief description of what this project does.

-## 🤝 Contributing
-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to submit a pull request.

-## 📫 Contact
-For any inquiries or feedback, please reach out via [your email](mailto:shahhoseiniarman@gmail.com).

 ## 📊 GitHub Stats

 ![GitHub Activity Graph](https://github-readme-streak-stats.herokuapp.com/?user=arman-shahhoseini&theme=radical&hide_border=false)